raj9211/Node-mysql-crud/README.md

 # Node-mysql-crud
-run npm install or i
+run npm install and then
 run npm start